 Most ETFs are very transparent in their operations and disclose their holding almost daily, which helps the investor make sound decisions about holding the ETFs in their portfolio.

-Active semi-transparent ETFs reveal their complete portfolio holdings monthly or quarterly with a lag.
 Moreover, ETFs are simple products that can be easily understood by a layman investor, unlike some complex financial products except some specialized ETFs like inverse and leveraged ETFs.

 With the help of a single transaction, the investor can buy or sell a bunch of underlying securities without the hassle of purchasing each stake individually.